 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organisation.
 The outbreak and the response of Governments in dealing with the pandemic has continued to evolve over the course of time.
-The prior year saw an increase in financial market volatility and corresponding fluctuations in the fair value of the Fund's investment portfolio.
-In the current year, there is still some uncertainty around the impact of the COVID-19 vaccine and its roll out both in Australia and around the world, and the potential for further outbreaks.
+In February 2022, a conflict broke out in Ukraine leading to an increased level of global uncertainty.
+The long-term impacts of Ukraine conflict are not yet known but are likely to result in increased market and economic volatility.
+Due to these situations, the prior year and the current year saw an increase in financial market volatility and corresponding fluctuations in the fair value of the Fund's investment portfolio.

-The Responsible Entity and the Investment Manager are monitoring the situation closely, noting that with the ongoing developments, there is still a degree of uncertainty; therefore it is not possible at this time to predict the extent and nature of the overall impact on the Fund.
-The Investment Manager however, actively manages the financial risks that the Fund is exposed to, and the Net Asset Values of the Fund continue to be valued in accordance with the frequency set out in the Fund's offer documents, applying valuation policies reflective of the prevailing market conditions.
+The Responsible Entity and the Investment Manager are monitoring these situations closely, noting that with the ongoing developments, there is still a degree of uncertainty; therefore it is not possible at this time to predict the extent and nature of the overall impact on the Fund.
+The Investment Manager however, actively manages the financial risks that the Fund is exposed to, and the Net Asset Value of the Fund continues to be valued in accordance with the frequency set out in the Fund's offer document, applying valuation policies reflective of the prevailing market conditions.

-The financial report was authorised for issue by the directors on 28 September 2021.
+The financial report of the Fund was authorised for issue by the directors on 28 September 2022.